RomanHrynko/airport-project/README.md

 ### `npm start`

-Runs the app in the development mode. if you make edits the page will reload.
+Runs the app in the development mode.
+If you make edits the page will reload.

 ### `npm run build`

-Builds the app for production to the build folder.\
+Builds the app for production to the build folder.

 ### The tech stack is: